 Since all the different tests are made by different companies, you will have some subtle differences.
 Frankly, however, I have not seen a major difference in any of the tests.
-Some researchers say that the ITBS and the Stanford stress more reasoning skills; but after evaluating both the CAT and the ITBS, I haven't seen that to be a major factor.
-All tests measure both memory recall and reasoning (co-called "higher order" thinking skills).
+Some researchers say that the ITBS and the Stanford stress more reasoning skills; but after evaluating both the TerraNova2 with the ITBS, SAT/10, and others, I haven't seen that to be a major factor.
+All tests measure both memory recall and reasoning (so-called "higher order" thinking skills).
 Some questions may stress this more than others, but all tests have both kinds of questions.
 This is the nature of the achievement test.

-Most nationally standardized achievement tests (ITBS, CAT, Stanford, MET) are similar in that they use a multiple choice, fill-in-the-bubble, workbook format, national norms, scores broken down into various types (Grade Equivalents, Percentile Rankings, Stanines) based on national norms (i.e. comparisons to other children having taken the test across the USA).
+Most nationally standardized achievement tests (TerraNova2, ITBS, CAT, Stanford, MET) are similar in that they use a multiple choice, fill-in-the-bubble, workbook format, national norms, scores broken down into various types (Grade Equivalents, Percentile Rankings, Stanines) based on national norms (i.e. comparisons to other children having taken the test across the USA).
 Subjects tested, time frames for completing the tests, and the exact number of questions will vary somewhat.
-The layout will usually be somewhat different, and newer versions/editions of the tests will often have newer pictures and photos.
+The layout will usually be somewhat different, and newer versions/editions of the tests will often have more modern pictures and photos.

 The biggest difference in the test questions is that most of the newer versions of all of the tests have more "multiculturalism" ("the acceptance or promotion of multiple ethnic cultures, for practical reasons and/or for the sake of diversity and applied to the demographic make-up of a specific place, usually at the organizational level, e.g. schools, businesses, neighborhoods, cities or nations.
 In this context, multiculturalists advocate extending equitable status to distinct ethnic and religious groups without promoting any specific ethnic, religious, and/or cultural community values as central." http://en.wikipedia.org/wiki/Multiculturalism).
 This is especially true in Social Studies which, as a general rule in the public schools, teaches about subjects like Kwanzaa, the exploitation of native Americans by Europeans, etc., and/or other possible questions reflecting more contemporary values/ideas and/or political correctness.
-The ITBS, Form A, has more of this than the CAT/5.
+Some of the tests have more of this than others.
 However, all nationally standardized achievement tests have this to some degree or other.

 All tests produce excellent score reports which have different data for comparing your child(ren) to others across the country.